-We are a biopharmaceutical company with a limited operating history on which to base your investment decision.
+We are a biopharmaceutical company with a limited operating history on which investors can base an investment decision.
 Biopharmaceutical drug development is a highly speculative undertaking and involves a substantial degree of risk.
 We commenced operations in April 2011.
-Our operations to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential drug candidates and undertaking pre-clinical studies and commencing Phase 1 clinical trials for our most advanced drug candidates, BLU-285 and BLI-554
+Our operations to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential drug candidates and undertaking pre-clinical studies and commencing Phase 1 clinical trials for our most advanced drug candidates, BLU-285 and BLU-554.

 In June 2015, July 2015 and September 2015, respectively, the U.S. Food and Drug Administration, or FDA, accepted our Investigational New Drug, or IND, applications for BLU-554 for the treatment of advanced hepatocellular carcinoma, or HCC, and cholangiocarcinoma, BLU-285 for the treatment of unresectable, treatment-resistant gastrointestinal stromal tumor, or GIST, and BLU-285 for the treatment of advanced systemic mastocytosis, or SM.
-We have initiated dose-escalation Phase 1 clinical trials for each of these indications and are currently enrolling patients in each of these clinical trials.
+In June 2016, we amended the clinical trial protocol for BLU-554 to remove cholangiocarcinoma and expand the HCC cohort into three groups using central immunohistochemistry testing to stratify patients.
+We have initiated dose-escalation Phase 1 clinical trials for advanced HCC, unresectable, treatment-resistant GIST and advanced SM, and we are currently enrolling patients in each of these clinical trials.
 In September 2015, the FDA granted orphan drug designation to BLU-554 for the treatment of HCC, and in January 2016, the FDA granted orphan drug designation to BLU-285 for the treatment of GIST and SM.
+In October 2016, the FDA granted fast track designation to BLU-285 for the treatment of patients with unresectable or metastatic GIST that progressed following treatment with imatinib and a second tyrosine kinase inhibitor and for the treatment of patients with unresectable or metastatic GIST with the PDGFRα D842V mutation regardless of prior therapy.
 We have never generated any revenue from drug sales.
 We have not obtained regulatory approvals for any of our drug candidates.